Rickodesea/Quicktouch/README.md

 ##The timer
 + The timer runs at the start of the game
 + The timer ends the game when it reaches 0

-##Additional
-+ The game will support interstitial Ads